 When you get your Kansas PI license, you'll need to know how to perform investigations.
 After learning how to perform investigations, you can simply work as a Private Investigator in Kansas.

-Kansas PI Agency License
+Full Kansas PI License: Agency License

 If you want to work for yourself, you'll need to get a Kansas PI agency license.